oasis-tcs/csaf/csaf_2.1/prose/edit/src/conformance.md

   > This is a common case for CSAF 2.0 documents labeled as TLP:RED but actually intended to be TLP:AMBER+STRICT.

   If no TLP label was given, the CSAF 2.0 to CSAF 2.1 converter SHOULD assign `TLP:CLEAR` and output a warning that the default TLP has been set.
+* `/vulnerabilities[]/cwe`: The CSAF 2.0 to CSAF 2.1 converter MUST determine the CWE specification version the given CWE was selected from by using the latest version that matches the `id` and `name` exactly and was published prior to the value of `/document/tracking/current_release_date` of the source document.
+If no such version exist, the first matching version published after the value of `/document/tracking/current_release_date` of the source document SHOULD be used.
+  > This is done to create a deterministic conversion.

+  The tool SHOULD implement an option to use the latest available CWE version at the time of the conversion that still matches.

 > A tool MAY implement options to convert other Markdown formats to GitHub-flavoured Markdown.